trizen/straw-viewer/README.md

 ### STATUS

-The project is in its early development stages and some features are not implemented yet.
+The project is in its early stages of development and some features are not implemented yet.

 ### AVAILABILITY